brkline/brkline.github.io/udacity/weather-journal-app/README.md

 ## Quickstart

 1. Download the zip to your computer or clone the repository.
-2. From inside the directory created during cloning or extraction, install the required depedencies.
+2. From inside the directory created during cloning or extraction, install the required dependencies.
-3. Start the server with `node server.js`.
+3. From inside the directory created during cloning or extraction, start the server with `node server.js`.
 4. Using your web browser, go to <http://localhost:50001/>.

 **Note:**  A starter project was provided by Udacity and was used as a basis for this project.